In today’s post: Learn THE BEST (and fastest) way to do a mod podge photo transfer and put one of your favorite pictures on a wood pallet!

 Continue to rub and peel off paper.
 As the paper dries, you’ll need to spray it again and keep rubbing off fibers.

 As you rub off paper, you’ll see more and more of the photo.
-But as the photo dries it will get hazy again, showing you where there are still more paper fibers.
-Spray them again, and rub them off.
+But as the photo dries it will get hazy again, showing you where some of the paper remains.
+Spray any hazy spots again, and rub them off.
 You’ll have to repeat this process 3-4 times.
 If you’d like to see a video that shows this process, click through to this post.